Share Secrets for Privacy: Confidential Forecasting with Vertical Federated Learning: Framework

 \subsection{\algot: Autoregressive tree (ART)}

-\algot focuses on the autoregressive tree and the first step is to transform the original datasets, $X$ and $Y$, into time-lagged design matrices.
+\algot focuses on the autoregressive tree and transforms the original datasets, $X$ and $Y$, into time-lagged design matrices.
 Following the training framework in Xie et al. \cite{xie2022efficient}, we train a distributed autoregressive XGBoost model using the secretly-shared design matrices.
 The details are provided in \hyperref[alg:alg2]{Algorithm 2}.
 Training proceeds iteratively, finally resulting in the generation of $T$ trees on each party.
 At each step, every party learns a new tree and makes a local prediction (lines \ref{ln:securefit}-\ref{ln:treepredictlocal}).
 The active participant aggregates the distributed shares of the prediction to compute the first and second order gradients needed for generating the next distributed tree.
 These gradients are then secretly shared with the other parties for them update their local tree ensembles.
-Details on the tree-building function, \bemph{SecureFit}, are provided in {Appendix C}.

-During training, individual predictions are aggregated on the active party since gradients are computed by $C_1$ (see {Appendix C}).
+Details on the tree-building function, \bemph{SecureFit}, are provided in \hyperref[xgboostappendix]{Appendix C}.
+During training, individual predictions are aggregated on the active party since gradients are computed by $C_1$ (see \hyperref[xgboostappendix]{Appendix C}).
 For inference, aggregation can be performed on any party since gradients are not calculated.
-This enables \textbf{serverless forecasting}.